 There have been concerns about using remdesivir is in persons with severe renal impairment (CrCl or eGFR <30) due concerns about the accumulation of the preservative sulfobutylether beta-cyclodextrin sodium.
-Case series suggest five day courses or remdesivir are safe in this population.
-Randomized clinical trials are underway to assess the safety of remdesivir in persons with severe renal insufficiency.
-Use of remdesivir in this population should be considered on a case-by-case basis.
+Cohort and randomized controlled studies have since affirmed the safety of short courses of remdesivir in this population.^{7,9} The FDA has approved remdesivir for COVID-19 treatment is persons with severe renal impairment, including those on hemodialysis.